woodenzen/blog/now.md

 description: What I'm doing now.
 ---
 ## My Now Page
-Last Updated: 2025.06.23
+Last Updated: 2025.06.29
 # What I’m Doing Now.

-* I'm writing two feature articles for the Inland 360, the local arts and entertainment weekly. - One down and one to go.
+* I'm writing a feature article for the Inland 360, the local arts and entertainment weekly, on the Rendezvous in the Park.
+The second-to-last interview is on Monday.
-* I'm trying to adapt to the life of a caregiver.
+* We're getting excited about moving to Moscow.
 * I'm studying the life and philosophy of Socrates.

 #### FAMILY AND FRIENDS TIME
-- We're considering a walkable condo in town as part of our relocation plans.
 - It's going to be hard to leave this place after 35 years.
 But I'm ready for the next chapter.
+- I miss philosophizing with Rich.

 #### IN THE WOODSHOP
-- I'm putting the finishing touches on my latest box.
-Before I finish the box, I have to glue in the bottom liner.
-- Next month will be dedicated to working in the shop, preparing for the Dahman Barn Show, which starts on August 2nd.
+- July will be dedicated to working in the shop, preparing for the Dahman Barn Show, which starts on August 2nd.
+- Projects include a custom table.

 #### Sketching
-- This month has been about sketching.
+- June has been about sketching.
 - I need to find an easy way to embed sketches here.

 #### TECH & TOOLS
-- I've been using various AI tools to brainstorm interview questions and as a Socratic conversation partner.
-The jury is still out on whether this is beneficial.
-It's an ongoing experiment that's helping me gain insights into my behavior, and I'm enjoying it.
+- I've been using various AI tools to explore philosophical questions, and I'm enjoying it.
+- I'm considering a new iPad Pro for sketching.
+- I've been setting up my tech devices for accessibility.
+- Bear software is a significant failure in the accessibility department.

 #### READING
 - Duhigg, Charles.
 Supercommunicators: How to Unlock the Secret Language of Connection.
 First large print edition, Random House Large Print, 2024.